Creating Plot Twists

 }

-// Called when an activity is routed to this twist
+// Called when a note is created on a thread this twist created

 }